YenuliMunasinghe/myblog/README.md

 ### 4. Run the Application

-1. Ensure `Apache` and `MySQL` are running in your XAMPP/WAMP/MAMP control panel.
+1. Ensure `Apache` and `MySQL` are running in uXAMPP/WAMP/MAMP control panel.
-2. Open your browser and go to `http://localhost/myblog/`.
+2. Open ubrowser and go to `http://localhost/myblog/`.

 ## Deployment Instructions (Online Hosting)